SzymonKwiecinski/Application-for-the-automatic-improvement-of-inventory-levels/README.md

 </p>

 <p align="center">
 1. The program turns on.
-Reads the initial data from SQLite (id of all converted documents, and date of last converted document).
+Reads the initial data from SQLite (id of all converted documents, and date of the last converted document).
 </p>
 <p align="center">
-2. The user chooses the date range to find all documents to correct between this range.
-Download from SQL Server these documents to my program and start conversion and correct mistakes.
+2. A user chooses the date range to find all documents which have to be corrected (between this range).
+Import these documents from SQL Server to my program and start conversion and correct mistakes.
 </p>
 <p align="center">
 3. Creates new documents in Subiekt GT (using COM Microsoft technology) that correct stock level of goods